Zeloksa/WiFi-Remote-Display-ADV/README.md

 ## 📖 Operational Guide

 ### 1. Network Setup
-Upon boot, the Cardputer performs a deep radio scan.
-Select your Wi-Fi network (W/S to navigate, ENTER to select) and input the password.
-This is saved permanently.
+Upon boot, the Cardputer launches an **asynchronous background radio scan**.
+The network list populates instantly and updates in real-time.
+Select your Wi-Fi network and input the password.
+If you make a mistake or select the wrong network, press `[ ESC ]` to safely cancel and return to the live scanner.
+Once connected, credentials are saved permanently.
 If you move to a new location, press `[ DEL ]` in the main menu to clear the memory.

 ### 2. The Onboarding HUD
 Press `[ G ]` to begin the 5-step safety check: